ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 Each cell of the table holds a `ValueId`. \
-For IRIs and literals stored in the main vocabulary, this is a `VocabIndex`, (which is an integer that serves as a pointer into the on-disk vocabulary).
+For IRIs and literals stored in the main vocabulary, this is a `VocabIndex`, (which is an integer that serves as an index into the on-disk vocabulary).

 The CONSTRUCT template `{ ?person <has-interest> ?thing }` is represented internally as a list of `GraphTerm` triples. \
 Each position in a triple is one of: \